|Parks||Centers & Pools||Activities||Reservations & Permits||Projects & Planning||A - Z Index|

 This page is for development of Hubbard Homestead Park (formerly known as the Northgate Urban Center).
 Please see the following website for planning and design information funded through major maintenance dollars: Hubbard Homestead Major Maintenance Project

 Seattle Parks awarded the construction contract to TS Sahli Construction for the new skatespot.
-Construction will begin in early June for the 8000 sq. ft skatespot and be completed by late summer.
-Adult exercise equipment will be installed during the summer 2013.
+The Department of Planning and Development (DPD) has raised an issue about the permit.
+SvR Design firm is working with DPD to resolve these issues.
+Construction is on hold and will resume once DPD issues are resolved.
+We anticipate that the 8000 sq. ft skatespot will be completed by winter 2013.
+Adult exercise equipment will be installed during late summer 2013.

 As an element of the park's design Seattle Parks and Recreation implemented the use of an underground cistern.
 This water receptacle collects ground water and uses it for irrigation purposes.